Ōtsu incident: Background

-Tsarevich Nicholas had travelled by sea to Vladivostok in Far Eastern Russia for ceremonies marking the start of construction of the Trans-Siberian Railroad.
+Tsarevich Nicholas had traveled by sea to Vladivostok in Far Eastern Russia for ceremonies marking the start of construction of the Trans-Siberian Railroad.
 A visit to Japan formed part of this trip.
 The Russian Pacific Fleet, with the Tsarevich on board, stopped in Kagoshima, then Nagasaki, and then finally Kobe.

 From Kobe, the Tsarevich journeyed overland to Kyoto, where he was personally met by a high-level delegation spearheaded by Japanese Prince Arisugawa Taruhito.
-This was the first visit to the region by such a figure since Prince Heinrich of Prussia visited in 1880, and, two other British princes who had visited in 1881.
+This was the first visit to the region by such a figure since Prince Heinrich of Prussia visited in 1880, and the British Princes George and Albert in 1881.
 At the time of the Tsarevich's visit, the military influence of the Russian Empire was growing rapidly in the Far East, viewed as the catalyst responsible for prompting the Japanese government to place heavy emphasis on this visit, principally to foster better Russo-Japanese relations.

 Nicholas showed interest in the Japanese traditional crafts and reportedly received a dragon tattoo on his right arm.
 Nicholas had read Pierre Loti's Madame Chrysanthème before arriving in Nagasaki, and in imitation of a character in that text, Loti also had a dragon tattooed on his right arm.
 Nicholas is also thought to have bought an ornamental hairpin for a Japanese girl of unknown status.